inesiscosta/inesiscosta/README.md

 **`Tech Enthusiast`**

-I'm a Telecommunications and Informatics student at Instituto Superior Técnico.
+I'm a Computer Science and Engineering student at Instituto Superior Técnico.

 ---